Careers and Employability

 We also offer practice interviews given by experienced law firm interviewers, many of whom are alumni of our Law School, ranging from partners in global international firms to specialist regional and local firms.

 The Commercial Awareness Certificate is offered as part of the Employability & Skills Initiative.
 Commercial awareness is an essential skill that allows all lawyers to better understand and thrive within any business environment.
 This certificate incorporates a series of workshops designed for those who are interested in developing the skill of legal commercial awareness, both for the benefit of academic study and to assist in gaining employment.

-During your studies, you can join our growing number in-house and community-based volunteering schemes, which provide you with the chance to help and advise real clients.
+During your studies, you can join our growing number of in-house and partner pro bono schemes, which provide you with the chance to help and advise real clients.